apache/tvm/docs/dev/codebase_walkthrough.rst

       stmt = schedule.ScheduleOps(sch, bounds)
       ...

-Bound inference is the process where all loop bounds and sizes of intermidiate buffers are inferred.
+Bound inference is the process where all loop bounds and sizes of intermediate buffers are inferred.
 If you target the CUDA backend and you use shared memory, its required minimum size is automatically determined here.
 Bound inference is implemented in ``src/schedule/bound.cc``, ``src/schedule/graph.cc`` and ``src/schedule/message_passing.cc``.

 ``stmt``, which is the output of ``ScheduleOps()``, represents an initial loop nest structure.
 If you have applied ``reorder`` or ``split`` primitives to your schedule, then the initial loop nest already reflects that changes. ``ScheduleOps()`` is defined in ``src/schedule/schedule_ops.cc``.